 The first secret to having a happier, more productive homestead is to align your values with everything that you do.
 You’ve decided to homestead, and while that’s very exciting, it’s beyond easy to get wrapped up in doing everything!

-I suggest writing down all of the things you’d like to accomplish, what’s important to you and your partner and vision for the year.
+I suggest writing down all of the things you’d like to accomplish, what’s important to you and your partner and create a vision for the year.

 Choosing projects and priorities is the second secret to effective goal setting and time management for beginner homesteaders.
-Once you’ve written down everything from tip one, it’s time to start organizing those ideas and choosing what’s important to you!
+Once you’ve written down everything from tip one, it’s time to start organizing those ideas and choosing what makes most sense as a first step.

 It’s so easy to forget that homesteading is a lifestyle choice and a journey.
 That means there’s no gold stars, levels or winning at the game of homesteading.